ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 If the object you log an activity on can become unavailable (like after a `delete` action), you might want to also log the name the object has at log time to be able to display it even when the object becomes unavailable.
 To add this name, use `CreateActivityLogStruct::setName` before saving the log entry.

+#### Context group

 If you log several entries at once, you can group them into a context.
+A context group counts as one item in regard to `activity_logs_limit` configuration and `ActivityLogService::find`'s `$limit` argument.
 In the following example, several actions are logged into one context group, even actions triggered by cascade outside the piece of code:

 - `my_feature`
     - `init`